 Gathering requirements and conducting business analysis are the first two steps in the development lifecycle which determine what designing and developing a product will look like.
-After collecting and analysing requirements along with additional business documents, a business analyst is able to determine what your client needs and distinguish it from what they want and to then translate those needs to developers in order to find the best way to complete the project.
-If you want to avoid failure, be realistic and never promise something you cannot deliver.
+After collecting and analysing requirements along with additional business documents, a business analyst can determine what your client needs and distinguish it from what they want, as well as then translating those needs to developers to find the best way to complete the project.
+If you want to avoid failure, be realistic, and never promise something you cannot deliver.

 Whether the software is to be used by internal or external users, it is important to understand what they need.
-Ignoring this fact often leads to developing a product which nobody uses as the people responsible for providing the requirements failed to engage end users in the project.
-Remember to communicate with both your co-workers and customers in order to prioritise their needs, which will definitely ensure project success.
+Ignoring this fact often leads to developing a product that nobody uses as the people responsible for providing the requirements failed to engage end-users in the project.
+Remember to communicate with both your co-workers and customers to prioritise their needs, as this will ensure project success.
 It is extremely helpful to ask for their requirements at the beginning, as well as for their feedback during the development.

-Always make sure you are on the same page as both your customers and your team members in order to avoid possible misunderstandings.
+Always make sure you are on the same page as both your customers and your team members to avoid possible misunderstandings.
 Building a transparent work environment is a great way to speed up the company’s workflow.
-It includes organising weekly team meetings where those involved have a possibility to update others on their work progress, as well as monthly status reports where customers can share their feedback.
-It is said that communication tends to be poor in projects experiencing problems, thus keeping everyone informed both makes your product meet all of the requirements and increases the productivity of your company.
+It includes organising weekly team meetings where those involved can update others on their work progress, as well as monthly status reports where customers can share their feedback.
+It is said that communication tends to be poor in projects experiencing problems, thus keeping everyone informed both make your product meet all of the requirements and increases the productivity of your company.

 Last but not least, solid testing is critical to determine how the software will work in a new environment.
-This last phase of software development lifecycle is often ignored and completed in a hurry which leads to releasing an error-prone product.
-When performing a solid and thorough testing before the release date, you can easily detect and fix any bugs that may occur, while involving end users in this process allows you to make sure the system is user-friendly and works according to the requirements.
+This last phase of the software development life cycle is often ignored and completed in a hurry which leads to releasing an error-prone product.
+When performing solid and thorough testing before the release date, you can easily detect and fix any bugs that may occur, while involving end-users in this process allows you to make sure the system is user-friendly and works according to the requirements.

 Software development project failures remain worryingly popular but can be easily avoided if you pay attention to details and carefully follow a chosen methodology.
 Every company is likely to experience downfalls, but it is the way you approach this problem which makes you either complete the project or fail.
 The first step is thus shifting your mindset from failure to success.